jhsun20/MoEGraph/README.md

 # Mixture-of-Experts (MoE) for OOD Graph Learning

 This repository implements a Mixture-of-Experts (MoE) architecture for improving Out-of-Distribution (OOD) generalization in graph learning tasks, with a focus on graph classification.
+We will be using the GOOD benchmark for all training and evaluation.

 ## Overview